 Teaching Activity.
 By Bob Peterson.
 7 pages.

 How a 5th grade teacher and his students conducted research to answer the question: “Which presidents owned people?”
+Available in Spanish.

 During a lesson about George Washington and the American Revolution, I explained to my 5th graders that Washington owned over 300 people.
 One student added that Thomas Jefferson also was a slave owner.
 And then, in part to be funny and in part expressing anger—over vote fraud involving African Americans in the then-recent 2000 election and the U.S. Supreme Court’s subsequent delivery of the presidency to George W. Bush—one of my students shouted, “Bush is a slave owner, too!”